KaidenHsu/KaidenHsu/README.md

 - 🌱 I’m currently learning everything.
 - 📫 How to reach me: email me or contact me on Twitter.
-- ⚡ 2022 Goals: Contribute more on Github.
+- ⚡ 2022 Goal: Contribute more on Github.

 ## Reach Out to Me 📨